New Fingerprint Drug Test Now Available for the Shipping Industry

 Fingerprint-based drug testing – how it works

-Intelligent Fingerprinting’s end-to-end drug testing solution features a single-use, tamper-evident drug screening cartridge which takes just five seconds to collect a fingerprint sweat sample.
-The Intelligent Fingerprinting™ portable analysis unit then reads the cartridge and provides a positive or negative result on-screen for cocaine, opiates, cannabis and amphetamines in ten minutes.
+Intelligent Fingerprinting’s end-to-end drug testing solution features a single-use, tamper-evident Drug Screening Cartridge which takes just five seconds to collect a fingerprint sweat sample.
+The Intelligent Fingerprinting™ portable analysis unit then reads the Cartridge and provides a positive or negative result on-screen for cocaine, opiates, cannabis and amphetamines in ten minutes.

 Should a shipping industry employee’s initial screening test prove positive for any of the four drugs tested – in contravention of a firm’s drug and alcohol policy – two further sets of fingerprint samples are gathered for confirmation testing using the Intelligent Fingerprinting Fingerprint Collection Kit for Laboratory Analysis.
 Informed written consent is obtained from the donor prior to sample collection, along with a statement of the donor’s prescription medication, if applicable.